Where Your Stories Begin

 For high-pressure steam generators and other high-purity water applications, the two-pass RO design shown below is common.

+Figure 11.
+A basic two-pass RO schematic, where each pass has two stages.
 In the two-pass configuration, the permeate from the first pass is further treated in the second pass to produce water of even greater purity.
 Note that the second-pass reject is of high enough quality that it can be recycled to the RO inlet rather than discharged to waste.
 Also note the (typically small) caustic feed to the first pass permeate stream.
 Caustic will convert any free CO2 in the permeate to bicarbonate alkalinity, which is then removed in the second pass.

 At many coal-fired power plants in the 1980s and 1990s, including both of this author’s former plants, management installed RO ahead of existing demineralizers.
 But now, as combined cycle power generation has replaced coal, membrane technologies are frequently included in the makeup system design phase, with ion exchange serving in a polishing role.
 Figure 12 outlines a fundamental configuration.

 Figure 12.
 A now common makeup design for combined cycle power plants, with micro- or ultrafiltration for upstream suspended solids removal, RO, and portable mixed-bed “bottles” for RO permeate polishing, where an outside contractor regularly swaps out an exhausted bottle and regenerates the resin off-site.
 Less common but popular at some facilities is electrodeionization (EDI) for polishing.
 Look for additional discussion on EDI in a future article.
+Critical for reliable operation of RO units is well-designed and operated pre-treatment, with conscientious monitoring of process chemistry and physical parameters.
+We will explore these issues in Part 2, along with the often overlooked need of having comprehensive raw water chemistry data as the backbone of makeup system design.

 Conclusion